 WARM, FUZZY STUFF

-Finally, I look for the warm, fuzzy stuff: Pictures, videos, descriptions of the dogs and, of course, current and/or upcoming litter information.
+Finally, I look for pictures, videos, descriptions of the dogs and, of course, current and/or upcoming litter information.
 I read the About section to find out more about the breeder(s), their history with the breed, where they’re located etc. I look at social media, reviews and testimonials, updates – all the stuff that most people look at first.
-A good breeder is a hobby breeder who only has a few litters per year.
-They live with their dogs and treat them like family members.
+Most good breeders are hobby breeders who only have a few litters per year.
+But some good breeders do this for a living and produce many quality litters annually.
+All good breeders live with their dogs and treat them like family members.
 They readily post information, litter expectations, prices and more.
 Their puppy contract is usually available, they have a health guarantee on their puppies, and they list valid contact information (phone number, email address, PO box or home address etc).

 Thanks for reading!